How Long Does It Take to Perform CPR on Average?

 Importance of Learning CPR

-Knowing how to perform CPR correctly can mean the difference between life and death.
+Knowing how to perform CPR correctly can mean the difference between life and death, as every second counts when CPR Saves Lives.

 Where to Get Certified CPR Training